The Importance of Air Quality

 You can also run into problems with your health and home when the air is too dry.
 During colder months, indoor relative humidity can be as dry as some of the world’s harshest deserts.

 Dry, irritated nasal passages

 Warped or cracked wood

 Damage to household furnishings

-Allergies and Other Health Problems in Asheville could be a Result of Poor Air Quality
+Allergies and Other Health Problems From Poor Air Quality

 Would you consider your home to be healthy?
 It may not be as healthy as you think.
 Invisible particles and chemicals carried through your home’s air may cause headaches and allergy flare-ups.
 And mold and mildew can cause a variety of health concerns.

 Fortunately, correcting indoor air quality problems can be relatively easy to do.
 Just try these ideas: